Apple Car Key Guide: All Supported Vehicles

 Key Sharing

-Apple Car Key: Send a key through iMessage.
-Configure access levels (full or restricted with speed limits and geofencing).
-Revoke access instantly from any device signed into the same Apple ID.
+Apple Car Key: Keys transmit through iMessage with configurable access levels, either full privileges or restricted permissions including speed limits and geofencing.
+Access revocation occurs instantly from any device signed into the same Apple ID, providing simple, fast, and secure management.

-Toyota Digital Key: Share through the Toyota app.
-The recipient must download the Toyota app, create an account, and accept the invitation.
-The process requires multiple steps and app installations on both sender and receiver devices.
+Toyota Digital Key: Sharing occurs through the Toyota app, requiring recipients to download the application, create an account, and accept the invitation.
+The process demands multiple steps and app installations on both sender and receiver devices, introducing significantly more friction and complexity.

 Technology